noahbaculi/desk-control-panel/README.md

   - [x] Allow the timer to be controlled via UART
   - [x] If no UART commands are received, there should be a default timer
   - [x] There should be a `SENSE` connection between the Meeting Sign ESP32-C3 and the Control Panel ESP32-C3 that allows the Control Panel to detect if the Meeting Sign is online
-    - This can be a Meeting Sign output that is set high when the Meeting Sign is online and low when it is not
+    - This can be a Meeting Sign output that is set low when the Meeting Sign is online and high when it is not
-    - The Control Panel can use this signal on an input with a pull-down resistor to determine if the Meeting Sign is online and display the status on the OLED screen
+    - The Control Panel can use this signal on an input with a pull-up resistor to determine if the Meeting Sign is online and display the status on the OLED screen
+      -> This turned out to limit the functionality of the control panel output and sensing the value of the `SENSE` connection was cumbersome
   - [x] Once a timer completes, the ESP32-C3 should go into deep sleep
   - [ ] Archive the previous version of the repository with a link to this new version
 - [x] Refine design of enclosure